A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Introduction

-To further illustrate the issue, consider equality of odds~\citep{hardt2016equality}\footnote{Equality of odds requires false positive and false negative rates to be equal for all socially salient groups.} in a hypothetical recidivism prediction context where predictions directly translate into sentencing decisions.
-According to \citep{heidari2019a}, one can interpret the equality of odds requirement as follows: all defendants with the same true label deserve the same sentencing outcome regardless of their group membership.
-In other words, all defendants who would go on to commit another crime if set free should ideally receive the same (high-risk) prediction.
-Similarly, all defendants who will not commit another crime should receive the same (low-risk) prediction.
-Now in this context, employing equality of odds as the notion of fairness implies that we agree with the following statement: ``The true label is a good proxy for a defendant's \emph{deserved} sentencing outcome, and the predicted label is a good indicator of the \emph{benefit/harm} he/she perceives as the result of their sentencing decision''.
-We argue that we should never make such assumptions unless we have verified them carefully and ensured that they reflect domain-experts and stakeholders' perception of desert and utility in the given context.
-When it comes to sentencing decisions, for example, we may find out that beyond recidivism, most people are in favor of additionally taking a defendant's age and family situation into account to reach a just sentencing outcome.
+To further illustrate the importance of the \emph{context} and human judgments, consider a popular notion of fairness, called ``equality of odds''~\citep{hardt2016equality} \footnote{Equality of odds requires false positive and false negative rates to be equal for all socially salient groups.} in a \emph{hypothetical} recidivism prediction context, where predictions about future crimes directly translate into pretrial decisions about defendants.
+As we discuss in our Equality of Opportunity (EOP) framework (Section~\ref{sec:EOP}), the equality of odds requirements can be interpreted as making several \emph{implicit moral assumptions}.
+Namely, all defendants who would commit a crime if granted bail should receive the same (high-risk) prediction---which subsequently leads to jail time.
+Similarly, all defendants who will not reoffend should receive the same (low-risk) prediction, leading to bail.
+In other words, when we employ equality of odds as the notion of fairness in this context, it implies that we agree with the following \hha{value-laden} statements: ``The true label is a good indicator of a defendant's \emph{deserved} pretrial outcome, and the predicted label is a good indicator of the \emph{benefit/harm/utility} imposed on them as the result of the decision they receive''.
+We argue that ML-practitioners should not make such value judgments in a vacuum without carefully examining whether they reflect stakeholders' situated perceptions of desert and utility.
+Regarding pretrial decisions, for example, a closer inspection may reveal that in addition to re-offense, people favor taking a defendant's age and family responsibilities into account to reach a just decision about them.

-In this work, we present a practical framework to \emph{construct} a mathematical formulation of fairness utilizing \emph{people's judgment of fairness} in the application domain at hand.
-We utilize the theoretical model of \citet{heidari2019a}---which shows that most existing notions of algorithmic fairness are special cases of economic models of \emph{Equality of Opportunity (EOP)}---and present a \emph{human-in-the-loop} approach to pinpoint the most appropriate formulation within the EOP family of fairness notions.
-To illustrate our approach, we run human-subject experiments on Amazon Mechanical Turk (AMT) designed to learn the parameters of \citeauthor{heidari2019a}'s EOP model (that is, circumstance, desert, and utility) for a hypothetical recidivism prediction scenario.